Why did you have to blink at that second!? Have you ever screamed this at your computer when reviewing group shots?

 Step 4: Mask and Blend

-To avoid a hard line around the selection, let’s mask it off and blend it with a brush.
+To avoid a hard line around the selection, let’s mask it off and blend the images with a brush.
 With the selection layer active, press the mask button at the bottom of the Layers panel.
 It looks like a rectangle with a circle inside.

 Choose the Brush tool from the toolbar.
 You can also get there by pressing B on the keyboard.